-The exhibit opens on Friday, October 17, 2008, and runs through February 26, 2009, and will be on view in the Schlesinger Library’s first floor exhibit area during regular library hours: Monday, Tuesday, and Friday from 9:30 a.m. to 5 p.m.; Wednesday and Thursday from 9:30 a.m. to 10 p.m.; and Saturdays from 10 a.m. to 4 p.m.
+The exhibition opens on Friday, October 17, 2008, and runs through February 26, 2009, and will be on view in the Schlesinger Library’s first floor exhibition area during regular library hours: Monday, Tuesday, and Friday from 9:30 a.m. to 5 p.m.; Wednesday and Thursday from 9:30 a.m. to 10 p.m.; and Saturdays from 10 a.m. to 4 p.m.

 Within traditional Confucian society, family and family hierarchy were important organizing principles.
 Woman’s place was in the home under the guidance and protection of the males in her family.
 Upon immigration to the United States, Chinese women often found it necessary to work outside the home in order to provide economic support for the family.
 Over time, the role and influence of Chinese women grew incrementally.
 At first she may have worked as a secretary or cashier, or assumed a position in a family business such as a laundry or restaurant.
 Once outside the home, Chinese American women were subject to the racist attitudes that produced the most singularly discriminatory immigration laws in the history of the United States, the Page Act of 1875 and the Chinese Exclusion Act of 1882.